 Call your legislators today to demand their support.

-We support the passage of the No Slavery in NY Act.
-(S.308/A.3142) and the Fairness and Opportunity for Incarcerated Workers Act (S.416A/A.3481B).
+We support the passage of the No Slavery in NY Act (S.225/A.3412) and the Fairness and Opportunity for Incarcerated Workers Act (bill numbers pending).
 A just New York requires the abolition of slavery in all its forms.

 Because the No Slavery in New York Act Act would amend our state constitution to abolish modern-day slavery, it requires passage in two consecutive legislative sessions, after which it will appear on the ballot as a referendum.